 Sliders have been a super popular feature on website home pages since they started going mainstream on websites some 20 odd years ago.
 What’s changed?

-Back then having something simply move on a website was a pretty fancy trick and it became really popular.
+Back then just having something simply move on a website was a pretty fancy trick and it became really popular.
 Like many things that are on-trend, it becomes almost mandatory because everyone else is doing it.
 It seemed like it must be best practice.
-(Any fellow nerds remember sites built completely in adobe flash?)
+(Any fellow nerds remember building websites completely in adobe flash?)

 Logically there is of course the attraction of using a slider to share hero real-estate by diplomatically promoting different business verticals “equally” or listing every promotion, special or other featured thing.
 This seems like a no-brainer at first glance, but as you’ll see below it doesn’t actually work out that way.